You struggle with wanting a quick fix to weight loss, but on the other hand, you don’t want to go down the dieting rabbit hole again.

 - Reflect on your journey and how far you’ve come.
 You may be surprised that you are practising intuitive eating some of the time.
 Check out this list of things intuitive eaters do.

 - What have you done that’s been helpful in previous “off track” times?
-How to Stay Focused to Never Dieting Again may be helpful.
+Revisit the nutrition assumptions that may lead you off-track.

 - What are the “off track” times really about?